AdobeDocs/commerce-php/src/pages/best-practices/phpstorm/code-generation.md

 ---
-group: extension-best-practices
-title: Code generation
+title: Code Generation | Commerce PHP Extensions
-functional_areas:
-  - Standards
+description: Learn about code generation in the Adobe Commerce and Magento Open Source PHPStorm plugin.
 ---

+# Code generation

 The PHPStorm plugin enables features and functionality to help you create custom extensions.

-### XML file header
+## XML file header

 The **XML file header** template is located in the PHPStorm plugin menu, under **Preferences** > **Editor** > **File and Code Templates**.